How to Conduct Keyword Research for SEO

 How Do I Find the Right Keywords for My Content?

-The first step to finding the right keyword for your technology and FinTech brand is by understanding your target audience’s wants and needs.
-This can be found when creating their customer avatar, a fictitious profile of your brand's ideal customer.
+The first step to finding the right keyword for your technology or FinTech brand is understanding your target audience’s wants and needs.
+This can be achieved by building a customer avatar—a fictitious profile of your ideal customer.

 Primary and Secondary Keywords

-Once you have a good idea of what your target audience is searching for, you can start thinking about primary and secondary keywords.
+Once you have a good idea of your audience’s search behaviour, you can start focusing on primary and secondary keywords.

 Primary Keywords

-Primary keywords are overarching terms you want to rank for when content marketing.
+These are broad, high-volume terms you want to rank for.

-For example, if you specialise in online banking, a primary keyword could be ‘investing in stocks’.
+Example: If you specialise in online banking, a primary keyword might be “investing in stocks”.

 Secondary Keywords